CONSIDERATIONS WHEN TRAINING WITH FOOD:

 - I have on occasion mixed training treats in with kibble.

-- Also if you do not over feed training treats, you can make your dog or puppy sick.
+- Also if you over feed training treats, you can make your dog or puppy sick.
 This is one reason that I like to mix some with kibble and let that settle for a little bit.
 Sometimes the training treats are a bit too rich if the puppy is not used to them.

 - Also while most puppies do very well with food training, some puppies will not exhibit the enthusiasm required, or in other words it may not be the thing that is going to motivate them in that moment.
 Some timid or shy puppies may be too shut down to accept a food reward.
 There are many other things you can do for these puppies.
 It doesn't happen too often with puppies, but you should be aware of the possibility.